 How often do the dogs go outside?

-We take the dogs outside for potty breaks every hour.
+We take daycare dogs outside for potty breaks every couple of hours.
 We have a fenced in area with kennel turf down.
 Dogs do not get muddy or get stone dust on them.
 The area is cleaned multiple times a day and it is disinfected regularly.